JamesRudd-Jones/BifurcaGym/README.md

 # TODOs

-Update reward_func to be called reward_function
-Update all reward functions to be separate and take in state and new_state so can be used with a model-based setup Should we have state space and observation space as well?
+Update reward_func to be called reward_function everywhere I think there way may be a better way to do the wrappers rather than so much duplicate code Should we have state space and observation space as well?